jimmyjwu/chest_X-ray_diagnosis/README.md

 }
 ```

-Suppose we wish to search over different learning rates.
-Create a new directory under `experiments`, say `experiments/learning_rate`, and create a similar `params.json` file under that directory.
-Then in `search_hyperparams.py`, uncomment the code block that creates a training job for each learning rate; this block looks like:
+Suppose you want to search over different learning rates.
+Create a new directory under `experiments`, such as `experiments/learning_rate`, which will store all the results of this experiment.
+Then create a `params.json` file in this directory and populate it with the base hyperparameters you want to use for this experiment.

+Now open the file `search_hyperparams.py`.
+This script contains the following code block, which creates a training job for each learning rate:
 ```python
 # Perform search over learning rate
 learning_rates = [1e-5, 1e-4, 1e-3, 1e-2]